Software-Applications/restaurant-analysis-py/README.md

   + Go to Google sheets using your gmail account
   + Create a new sheet.
 Give it anyname.
   + Create 2 tabs - a) business_search b) business_reviews.
 The business search tab holds data about restaurant businesses and the business_reviews tab holds data about customer reviews.
   + Go to your gcreds.json file in google_credentials folder.
-Copy the 'Client Email' and give this email id 'edit' privileges to this google sheet document.
+Copy the 'Client Email' and give this email id 'edit' privileges to your google sheet document.
   + Copy the google sheet id from the url, and paste it in .env file using below syntax

   GOOGLE_SHEET_ID="<Your Google Sheet ID>"

-A sample of .env called .env example is available in project respository.
+A sample of .env called .envexample is available in project respository.
 You could use is as a template for .env file.

 Don't worry, the ".env" has already been [ignored](/.gitignore) from version control for you!